The Día de los Muertos

 The Symbol of the Day of the Dead: The Figure of “La Catrina”

 At the beginning of the 20th century, the now world-famous effigy of the skeleton lady with the large flower-adorned hat became the most important symbol of Dia de Muertos in Mexico under the name La Catrina.
 The figure probably originates from the Mexican caricaturist José Guadalupe Posada, who wanted to make fun of the Mexican upper class with it.
 At the latest since the famous painter Diego Rivera took up the motif in 1947 for his mural “Sunday Dreaming in the Alameda”, it has become a true cult.
-In addition to the classic figures in different sizes and materials, the skeleton lady can be found on clothing, bags and utensils, as jewelry or tattoos and, more recently, on the mouth-nose protection.

 Figures of Catrina on the Day of the Dead the Dia de Muertos